 Our Breeding Philosophies

 We take breeding extremely seriously.
 Distinct from the many misuses and abuses of animal production, responsible breeding is essential to maintain and (if appropriate) improve any established breed.
-Responsible breeding includes both good quality and sustainable quantity.

-Health and soundness are non-negotiable baselines.
 We are committed to keeping our own horses out of the Fjord gene pool if any genetic health or soundness issues are revealed ... with the caveat that the likelihood of heredity MUST be grounded in current science.
 To that end, we have had DNA panels run on all of our mares by Etalon Diagnostics (which is far from perfect or complete, but it's a start, and what's currently available).
 We have also removed two outwardly excellent horses from the gene pool (see Willow and Tolliver) for a suspected (and very serious) genetic issue.

-Conditions that are expressed only after exposure to environmental triggers — including but not limited to stress, neglect, malnutrition, toxins, parasites, and pathogens — are avoidable, and thus are inappropriate as reasons for removal from the gene pool (especially in an already small and restricted gene pool such as Norwegian Fjord horses).
+Conditions that are expressed only after exposure to environmental triggers — including but not limited to stress, neglect, malnutrition, toxins, parasites, and pathogens — are almost always avoidable, and thus are inappropriate as reasons for removal from the gene pool (especially in an already small and restricted gene pool such as Norwegian Fjord horses).
 We do not condone "blacklisting" individual horses for their own bad luck.

 Norwegian Fjords are clearly distinct from other breeds in their appearance, but also — even more importantly — in their temperament and versatility.
 We are committed to preserving these breed characteristics (see below).